jorop/landscaping-docs/docs/props.md

 # Props

-Landscaping let you create rivers, streets, railroads etc. from Shapefiles with Unreal Engine 4 Spline Component.
+Landscaping let you create rivers, streets, railroads etc. from Shapefiles with Unreal Engine Spline Component.
 Here, like in the section about landcover, please see [Get Data](get-data.md?id=vector-data) what input files are suitable for this task.
-Generally, every Shapefile will do.
+Generally, every Shapefile (also GeoJSON or GeoPackage with vector data) will do.

 > Importing vector data from Shapefiles is meant to lay out a scene quickly.
 Depending on the quality of the Shapefile, it will or will not get you a final result.
 Post editing might be needed to adjust the generated splines or Blueprints, especially when generating spline Actors with Shapefiles from geofabrik.de.

 ## Generate from Mesh or Blueprint

-> If you are working with World Composition: please __unload__ all tiles before proceeding
+> If you are working with UE4 World Composition: please __unload__ all tiles before proceeding

+0) `Mapbox Zoom Level` Zoom Level for Mapbox vector data import.
+See [Mapbox Documentation](mapbox.md).
+Only available with Mapbox Extension.
-1) `Select` a Shapefile  (to reset the input simply close the Landscaping tab and open it again)
+1) `Select` a Shapefile, GeoJSON, OSM or GeoPackage file  (to reset the input simply close the Landscaping tab and open it again)

-2) Define what should be generated along the lines of the imported Shapefile: select `Spline Mesh` or `Actor` or `Paint Layer / Deform Landscape` or `Landscape Spline` from the dropdown. then open the dialog with the button right below the dropdown.
+2) Define what should be generated along the lines of the imported Shapefile: select `Spline Mesh` or `Actor` or `Paint Layer / Deform Landscape` or `Landscape Spline` (UE 5.1 onwards) from the dropdown. then open the dialog with the button right below the dropdown.

 ![Landscaping Props](_media/ue4_landscaping_shapefile_import.jpg)